App Maker CLI

 }

-Note: Unless a specific version is mentioned in the command, the plugin's latest version number will be added.
+If no specific version is mentioned in the command, the latest version number of the plugin will be added.

 $ app-maker project install

-If the user wants to install a plugin specific version in their project, this method can be followed:
+If a user wants to install a specific version of a plugin in their project, they need to follow this method:

 $ app-maker plugin add example-plugin@1.2.3